mecha-rm/GDW_Y3-PJT/README.md

 This is a capture the flag type game where the player that holds the flag for the longest wins.
 It is intended to have online multiplayer for up to 4 players.

+Use 'Free Roam' mode to roam the stages in single player mode.
+Use 'Online Mode' to join a lobby and start a match.
+	- NOTE: requires the sharing of the friendcode.